The National Minimum Wage

 • Failing to keep proper wage records or keeping false records.

-• Obstructing an official from either the Inland Revenue or the Contributions Agency.
+• Obstructing an official from HMRC.

 Finally